Is chicken considered something which is eaten with a fork?

 Question:

-My dilemma is that on the one hand it’s probably “proper” to eat it with a fork, but I often see people eventually eating part of it with their hands… (Which would maybe mean that if it’s wet you have to wash before eating it)…
+My dilemma is that although it may be considered “proper” to eat it with a fork, many people end up eating part of it with their hands.
+Would that mean that if it is wet one should wash before eating it?

 Answer: